mesche/iobroker-scripts/README.md

 # iobroker-scripts
- This repository contains scrips tfor ioBroker Smarthome
+ This repository contains scripts and snippets for the ioBroker IoT platform.